 Interest rates are also different based on whether it’s a single-family property or a multi-unit complex like condos.

-Higher assets are another thing that can work in your favor in terms of a mortgage.
+Higher assets are another thing that can work in your favor.
 Assets are things not related to your annual income that could be used to help pay off your mortgage.
 This could be proceeds from the sale of property, stocks, bonds, mutual funds, etc.

 Obviously, the more assets you have, the greater your ability to repay and the lower your interest rate will be.

 All lenders look at your credit score and history.
 In general, the higher your FICO® Score, the lower your rate.
 You keep your credit score up by making timely payments for your house, car, credit card and so on.

 Your credit report is also used to determine how much of your monthly income goes toward making debt payments.
 Let’s say you make $5,000 a month and you pay $1,250 of that toward your student loans, house and car payments.
 Your DTI is 25%.
 The lower this ratio is, the less risky you look for the lender – and your rate will be lower.

 For more on this topic, check out this post on how your credit score affects your mortgage eligibility and loan application.
 In short, though, those with the best credit often qualify for the best rate.